Schoolforbasics/runbooks/AnacondaRepository.rst

 These platform-based archives include all of the available packages for that platform.
 The 64-Bit Linux archive contains 64-Bit Linux packages PLUS packages necessary to install Anaconda Repository.

 Additional platforms may be added by downloading the corresponding TAR archive and importing it to the local Anaconda Repository.
-To prepare your environment before starting the Anaconda Repository Installation, see the section below entitled "Optional: Installing from Platform-based Archives."
+To prepare your environment before starting the Anaconda Repository installation, see the section below entitled "Optional: Installing from Platform-based Archives."

-The air gap media must be available on the target server at `$INSTALLER_PATH` where the software is being installed.
+The air gapped media must be available on the target server at `$INSTALLER_PATH` where the software is being installed.

-The air gap installation assets may be obtained two different ways:
+The air gapped installation assets may be obtained two different ways:

 #.
 Via USB drive sent to client via express delivery, or